Mooers Realty Maine Real Estate Blog

 But don't be so picky about this being the one and only home I will ever own.
 You are probably not going to die here.
 Chances are the white or black hearse is not taking you for your last ride from this home address.

-Colors in a room that make a buyer wince can be changed for a 25 dollar can of paint.
-Poor drainage that causes one or more sub-pumps to work over time is a bigger issue if not addressed during building.
-When outside that foundation wall that is poured concrete is done curing and the forms removes, what about drainage around the footing?
+Colors in a room that make a home buyer wince can be changed for a 25 dollar gallon can of paint.
+Poor drainage that causes one or more sub-pumps to work over time down in the damp cellar is a bigger issue if not addressed during building.
+When outside that foundation wall that is poured concrete is done curing and the forms removed, what about drainage around the footing?

 The design to save energy and those pretty insulated glass windows better be installed properly.

 You are working your day job and see they are all trimmed in tonight after work.
 But were they put in the right way?
 Hey, do you feel that breeze and it's not even winter yet.
 Your house contractor keeps track of it all and makes his worker or the subs do it over.
-They work for him and will never be building you another home if you try to hire them off the street and they know it.
+They work for him and will never be building you another Maine home if you try to hire them off the street and they know it.

-I know I have learned so so much in 38 years of listing and selling real estate listings.
+I know I have learned so so much in over 41 years of listing and selling Maine real estate listings.
 But do I know it all?
-Heck no because it is ever changing and everyday is one to reinvent what we do to stay current and the most professional we can be to our customers and clients.
+Heck no because it is ever changing and everyday is one to reinvent what we do.
+To stay current and the most professional we can be for our customers and clients.

 The future addition for a home office, where does it go if you or the next buyer wants to add one?
 The same question about the adding on for more bedrooms, the mother in law apartment, how would you do it if you did or to promote for features built in for the next home owner.

 Like it, love it?
-You built it or were the captain guiding the process of 2 by 4-6-8 in the stick home from the ground up but chances are you have not built a bunch of houses.
-But this one is you to anyone who knows you.
+You built it or were the captain guiding the process of 2 by 4-6-8 or more in the stick home from the ground up.
+But chances are you have not built a bunch of houses.
+But this one is you, so you to anyone who knows you.

 MOOERS REALTY 69 NORTH ST HOULTON ME 04730 USA